 - o The submission of the operators to this proceeding is compulsory. - The proceeding ends with a binding order for both parties.
-The operator, thus, is obliged to comply with the order. - It is an agile and little formalist proceeding.
+The operator, thus, is obliged to comply with the order. - o It is an agile and little formalist proceeding.
 In December 2018 the average processing period was of 4.3 months (below the legal average of 6 months). - It is a free proceeding for users.

-In the year 2020, the Oficina received 22,428 claims.
-This means a decrease of a 13% vs previous year, mainly because of the pandemic situation and the confinement.
+In 2021, the Office received 21,941 claims.
+This means a decrease of 2.17% vs the previous year, a slight decrease mainly caused by the soothing of the pandemic effects.

 The claims because of damage of the TSM Regulation is included in the field of action of the Office.
-However, in 2020 only a 0.62% of the claims referred to subjects related to Network Neutrality and, amongst them, most were referred to the lack of internet access speed.
-Subsequent to the processing of the said, with general character the compliance by the operators of the compromises assumed by contract were complied with.
+However, in 2021, only a 0.35% of the claims referred to subjects related to Network Neutrality and, amongst them, most were referred to the lack of internet access speed.
+Subsequent to the processing of the said, with general character the www.usuariosteleco.gob.es compliance by the operators of the compromises assumed by contract were complied with.